zerob13/ServerSelfTalk/README.md

  Now is Mon Jun 01 2015 20:09:01 GMT+0800 (CST).
  This will be a day long remembered.
 It has seen the end of Kenobi, and will soon see the end of the rebellion.

+ Now is Tue Jun 02 2015 14:19:29 GMT+0800 (CST).
+ Why be difficult when, with a bit of effort, you could be impossible?